awslabs/landing-zone-accelerator-on-aws/CONTRIBUTING.md

 information to effectively respond to your bug report or contribution.

+## Project Governance

+The Landing Zone Accelerator on AWS will use GitHub [Issues](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) and [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) mechanisms for community engagement.
+AWS employees, AWS partners, customers and the general public, can create Issue(s) for the repo, such as: bugs, feature requests, or questions on the code itself.
+You should not communicate [security](#security-issue-notifications) issues through GitHub.

+Stakeholders are also encouraged to create Pull Requests that could potentially address issues or add functionality.
+Stakeholders can also express sentiments on issues such as upvote/downvote in order to influence prioritization.
+The Product Manager, working with all stakeholders, will use a GitHub Kanban board to publicly document the ongoing project work and prioritization using the available feedback.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check [existing open](https://github.com/awslabs/aws-compliance-accelerator/issues), or [recently closed](https://github.com/awslabs/aws-compliance-accelerator/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20), issues to make sure somebody else hasn't already reported the issue.
+When filing an issue, please check [existing open](https://github.com/awslabs/landing-zone-accelerator-on-aws/issues), or [recently closed](https://github.com/awslabs/landing-zone-accelerator-on-aws/issues?q=is%3Aissue+is%3Aclosed), issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 * A reproducible test case or series of steps